Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Introduction

-When granular media are externally excited they behave like a fluid.
-In these conditions (rapid flow conditions), the tools of the classical kinetic theory of gases (conveniently adapted to dissipative dynamics) can be used to derive the corresponding hydrodynamic equations with explicit expressions for the transport coefficients \cite{C90,G03,BP04,RN08,G19}.
-A granular gas is typically modeled as a gas of hard spheres with \emph{inelastic} collisions.
-In the simplest version, the spheres are assumed to be completely smooth, and inelasticity in collisions is accounted for only through a constant positive coefficient of normal restitution.
-In the dilute regime, the inelastic version of the Boltzmann equation \cite{BP04,G19} has been solved by means of the Chapman--Enskog method \cite{CC70} and the set of coupled linear integral equation verifying the Navier--Stokes transport coefficients has been also derived.
-As with elastic collisions \cite{CC70,FK72}, for hard spheres usually these integral equations are \emph{approximately} solved by considering the first few terms in a Sonine polynomial expansion of the distribution function.
-This procedure can be extended to the more realistic case of granular mixtures, namely when grains have different masses and/or diameters.
-However, the problem is more complex than that of a monocomponent gas since the number of transport coefficients is greater and they depend on more parameters (see, for example, Refs.\ \cite{JM87,JM89,Z95,GD02,GMD06,SGNT06,GM07,GDH07,GHD07}).
+Under rapid flow conditions, the tools of classical kinetic theory of gases, adapted to dissipative dynamics, can be used to derive the corresponding hydrodynamic equations for the IHS model with explicit expressions for the transport coefficients \cite{C90,G03,BP04,RN08,G19}.
+In particular, for low-density gases, the conventional Boltzmann equation has been extended to IHS \cite{BP04,G19} and the kinetic equation has been solved by means of the Chapman--Enskog method \cite{CC70} to first order in the spatial gradients.
+The corresponding Navier--Stokes transport coefficients are given in terms of the solution of a set of coupled linear integral equation.
+However, as with elastic collisions \cite{CC70,FK72}, for hard spheres usually these integral equations are \emph{approximately} solved by considering the first few terms in a Sonine polynomial expansion of the distribution function.
+This procedure can be extended to the more realistic case of mixtures, namely when grains have different masses and/or diameters.
+However, the problem is more complex than that of a monocomponent gas since the number of transport coefficients is greater and they depend on more parameters (see, for example, Refs.\ \cite{JM87,JM89,Z95,GD02,SGNT06}).
 Additionally, determining the transport properties from the Boltzmann equation for both elastic and/or inelastic hard spheres is a very difficult task for far from equilibrium states (i.e., beyond the Navier--Stokes domain).